-Expenses decreased \$67,026 from 2014 to 2015 because of reductions in operating costs.
-Salaries and Fringe Benefits increased slightly by \$2,509 due to normal annual changes.
+Expenses increased \$310,846 from 2015 to 2016 due to the increasing services for the enrollment increase.
+Salaries and Fringe Benefits increased \$196,857 due to additional staff and annual increases.
 Changes in Net Pension Liability expense is due to recognition of pension liabilities per GASB 68.
-Purchased services decreased \$18,695 due to changes in instruction services, student support services, management fees, data services and equipment leases.
-Materials and Supplies increased \$8,718 due to increased purchases of instructional software and textbooks and Capital Outlay decreased \$3,965.
-Depreciation increased \$10,833 as a result of capitalized equipment leases and loans.
-Other Expenses decreased by \$34,197 from the prior year due to various miscellaneous expenses.
+Purchased services increased \$120,813 due to increases in instructional services, student support services, administrative expenses, facility costs and food services.
+Materials and Supplies increased \$8,069 due to purchases of online instruction services.
+Capital Outlay increased \$11,595 due to purchases of classroom technology.
+Depreciation decreased \$7,502 due to capital assets becoming fully depreciated.
+Other Expenses decreased \$7,621 due to reductions in insurance premiums.